 How to Make Mochi Donuts

-Baked donuts are easiest most foolproof way to make mochi donuts.
-Start with a solid butter mochi cake recipe and divide it into generously buttered donut pans.
+Baked donuts are one of the easiest most foolproof ways to make mochi donuts.
+Start with a solid butter mochi recipe and divide it into generously buttered donut pans.
 Shallower and with more surface area than their muffin or cake counterparts, mochi donuts finish baking in much less time.
 The best part about mochi donuts is that they use sweet rice (sticky rice) flour so they’re naturally gluten-free!

 I’m a strong hater of baked donuts – I’ve said it before: donuts need to be fried or else they’re just disappointing cake.
 I stand by that statement (fight me) with one exception: MOCHI DONUTS.
 Baked mochi donuts have the most incredible texture – crisp on the outside while also chewy and moist on the inside.
 It’s textural paradise.
 I no longer regret my donut pan impulse buy.